Naive-Bae/technical-writing/boolean-masking-in-pandas.md

 # Boolean masking in pandas

+*This is a reading I wrote for the [Get Started with Python](https://www.coursera.org/learn/get-started-with-python?specialization=google-advanced-data-analytics) course in Grow with Google's Advanced Data Analytics certificate program, which launched on Coursera.
+It is designed to supplement other material found in videos, exercises, and code notebooks.*

+___

 Now that you know how to select data in pandas by referring to rows and columns, the next step is to learn how to use Boolean masks.
 Data professionals use Boolean masks to select data in pandas based on conditions.
 In this reading, you will discover Boolean masking and how to use pandas’ logical operators to form multi-conditional selection statements.
 Understanding the fundamentals of pandas will help make your work as a data professional easier and more efficient.

 ## Boolean masks